denisrosset/contour-plot/README.md

 	pt = [double(x); double(y)];
 end

-state = ContourInit(@circlef);
+data = ContourData.fromOracle(@circlef);
 for i = 1:10
-	state = ContourUpdate(@circlef, state);
+    data = data.updatedOracle(@circlef);
 	style = struct;
 	style.fill = {'', 'FaceColor', [1 0 0], 'FaceAlpha', 0.2, 'LineStyle', 'none'};
 	style.bezier = {'-', 'Color', [1 0 0]};
-	ContourPlot(state, style);
+	data.plot(style);
 end
 ```

-The `ContourInit` function creates an approximation using three oracle calls (so, the shape is a triangle), and the approximation is returned in a Matlab struct called `state` which can easily be saved to disk (this is why we provide the oracles separately as separated parameters, they are more difficult to write to disk).
+The `ContourData.fromOracle` function creates an approximation using three oracle calls (so, the shape is a triangle), and the approximation is returned in a Matlab struct called `state` which can easily be saved to disk (this is why we provide the oracles separately as separated parameters, they are more difficult to write to disk).

-Subsequent calls to `ContourUpdate` perform a single oracle call to refine the approximation where it is most needed (and this update will conveniently not refine the flat parts of the boundary, thus saving time).
+Subsequent calls to `data.updatedOracle` perform a single oracle call to refine the approximation where it is most needed (and this update will conveniently not refine the flat parts of the boundary, thus saving time).

-In the `Example.m` file, we show how to perform an iterative refinement of a convex set and display it using `ContourPlot`.
-This last function, `ContourPlot`, takes a `style` struct argument, with the following possible fields:
+In the `ExampleOracle.m` file, we show how to perform an iterative refinement of a convex set and display it using `data.plot`.
+This last function, `data.plot`, takes a `style` struct argument, with the following possible fields:

 - `inner` plots a 2D inner polytope approximation of the convex set,
 - `outer` plots a 2D outer polytope approximation of the convex set,